neonevm/neon-evm.docs/docs/about/terminology.md

 ---

 ### Remote Procedure Call (RPC)
-A system that lets users send Queries and commands to a system remotely.
+A system that lets users send queries and commands to a system remotely.

 ---